ReStor® – Multifocal IOL

-Many patients suffer from a common eye condition known as an astigmatism.
-Often an astigmatism can lead to blurred or impaired vision if it becomes moderate or severe.
+Many patients suffer from a common eye condition known as astigmatism.
+Often astigmatism can lead to blurred or impaired vision if it becomes moderate or severe.
 The cause of the blurred and impaired vision is the result of the eye’s cornea or lens having an irregular shape.
 A normal eye’s cornea and lens have a circular shape, whereas an eye with an astigmatism has a longer more oval shape.

 Over the past ten years, doctors have looked for ways to help correct astigmatisms in cataract patients.
 Surgeons have tried to alter the shape of the cornea by making an incision during the cataract surgery.
 Now, with the creation of the Toric IOLs, vision can be improved or repaired without more surgery.
 The Toric IOL helps to refocus vision to the eye once the natural lens and the cataract have been removed from the patient.
 The design of the Toric IOL is also used to correct preexisting astigmatism with the same technology as contact lenses.
 The Toric IOL has the ability to eliminate dependence on corrective lenses after the patient has had cataract surgery.

-Patient’s who have an astigmatic problem and are candidates for cataract surgery can request a Toric IOL to help improve their vision.
+The patient’s who have an astigmatic problem and are candidates for cataract surgery can request a Toric IOL to help improve their vision.
 A Toric IOL can treat both the cataract and astigmatism in one surgical out-patient procedure.

-Crystalens® is an accommodating intraocular lens that, unlike a standard IOL, can treat both a person’s cataracts and presbyopia which is loss of near and intermediate vision.
+Crystalens® is an accommodating intraocular lens that, unlike a standard IOL, can treat both a person’s cataracts and presbyopia which is a loss of near and intermediate vision.
 Around the age of 40, people start losing some of their up-close vision and have to start wearing reading glasses.
-Crystalens not only treats your cataracts (a clouding or hardening of your lens), but can also reduce or eliminate your dependence on glasses.
+Crystalens not only treats your cataracts (a clouding or hardening of your lens) but can also reduce or eliminate your dependence on glasses.
 It does so by recreating accommodation similar to your eye’s natural lens.
-The unique Crystalens can reduce or eliminate glasses for most activities including: reading a book, working on the computer, and driving a car.
+The unique Crystalens can reduce or eliminate glasses for most activities including reading a book, working on the computer, and driving a car.

 Crystalens was modeled after the human eye.
 Like the natural lens, it uses the eye muscle to flex and accommodate in order to focus on objects in the environment at all distances.
 Crystalens dynamically adjusts to your visual needs.